Olareanu/dynmat-assn/README.md

 "Assessing Material Performance in Fuselage Impact".
 Abaqus CAE 2024 required for running the geometry generation, Abaqus 2023 or newer for running the input files.

+For access to compiled data contact Alexandru Olareanu

 ### Contributors:

 - Alexandru Olareanu